danielt17/Reverse-cyclic-redundancy-check-CRC-/README.md

 Please write the CRC polynomial degree, a number between 8-128 including the limits:
 ```

-The next parameter we are asked to input is the number of packets we are going to input into the algorithm, lets say 12.
+The next parameter we are asked to enter is the number of packets we are going to use in the algorithm, lets say 12.

 ```
 Please enter the number of packets you want to enter, while the minimum number of packets is: 6 and the maximum is: 100 including the limits.
 ```

-Afterwards we will be asked if the data we eneter is in binary or in hex the program can handle both, one just has to specify this here in advance.
+Afterwards we will be asked if the data we eneter is in binary or hex format.
+The program can handle both, one just has to specify this here in advance.

 ```
 Before entering your data please choose the representation you want to use: binary or hex.
 To choose binary write binary, to choose hexadecimal write hex.